top of page

 --Soil (could be compost, topsoil, coir, etc.)

---Sealed bin (We highly recommend the "Mainstays 11.8 Cup Tritan Food Storage Containers")
+(I highly recommend the "Mainstays 11.8 Cup Tritan Food Storage Containers")

 --400 mesh: 35μm ultrafine mesh (Can be bought at Springtails US)

---Glue (We use hot glue)
+--Glue (I use hot glue

 Setup Instructions:

 -- Cross ventilation or a large lid vent on the dry side is key for arid species, they need the added airflow it provides.
-We find that cross ventilation is superior to a lid vent for maintaining the low humidity on the dry side.
+I find that cross ventilation is superior to a lid vent for maintaining the low humidity on the dry side.

 --Cut or drill your ventilation all along the front 1/3 of the bin or lid and glue your mesh over the vents, the side that you ventilate will be your dry side.
 The more ventilation on the dry side the better.
-For the recommended bins we drill six 1in vents into the sides for arid setups.

 --Add 1-3 inches of soil to your container.
 You can optionally bake half of your soil dry to create an immediate moisture gradient.
 If you don't dry the soil you can instead let the vents dry out one side of your soil.